vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Risk Vector 1: User Assets Security

-At present, there are [three authorized signers](https://etherscan.io/address/0x76b1E2d258CC4297e7708345E5d99e8ECa967BB1#readProxyContract#F9) for the Accumulate Bridge.
-[Two of the three signers](https://etherscan.io/address/0x76b1E2d258CC4297e7708345E5d99e8ECa967BB1#readProxyContract#F11) are required to initiate cross-chain transfers.
+At present, a [2-of-3 multi-sig](https://etherscan.io/address/0x76b1E2d258CC4297e7708345E5d99e8ECa967BB1#readProxyContract#F9) governs the Accumulate bridge and is required to initiate cross-chain transfers.
 While the validator set is small, they are not anonymous and are operated by companies.

 The node operator addresses are listed below: